 Each time you visit San Francisco, the city reveals new and different facets to discover.

 On this getaway, we want to indulge in the city’s food and wine.

 And, hey, San Fran started the “eat local, eat fresh” movement.
 It’s hailed as one of the best food cities in the world.
 So you have to count food and wine as a highlight, right?

 But staying somewhat active is important to us too.
 And we want to experience something more edgy than simply visiting the usual touristy sights.

 We reflect on this over dinner one night at the Michelin-starred SPQR on eclectic Fillmore Street.

 Tiny SPQR packs them in with Chef Accarrino’s inventive and exquisite pastas, like his buckwheat tagliatelle with braised suckling pork and smoked fettuccine with sea urchin, bacon and quail egg.

 We ponder this some more another night at Fog Harbor Fish House at Fisherman’s Wharf, as we crack whole garlic-roasted crab, soaking up the delicious buttery garlic sauce with crusty sourdough bread.

 And we think on this further at Le Colonial, where rattan furniture and lazily turning fans transport us back to 1920s Indochine, as we sample delicate Vietnamese offerings.

-Explore San Francisco offers a new sightseeing “Art in Nature” running tour.
-The six-mile run starts from the DeYoung Museum and winds through the Presidio’s man-made forest, incorporating several hills and viewpoints.
+We could do a scenic six-mile run starting from the DeYoung Museum and winding through the Presidio’s man-made forest, incorporating several hills and viewpoints?